-At least a quarter of adults who take prescription medications also take dietary supplements, including herbal supplements.
-That number is even higher among adults older than age 70 — three-quarters report using both prescription medications and dietary supplements.
+Up to one-half of adults who take prescription medications also take dietary supplements, including herbal supplements.
+That number increases with age.

-Yet many herbal supplements interact with medications for cardiovascular disease — which are widely prescribed for older adults.
-The chances of herbs and drugs interacting are high.
-Indeed, 8 of the 10 most widely used supplements interact with the blood-thinning medication warfarin (Coumadin).
+Yet many herbal supplements may interact with medications for cardiovascular disease — which are widely prescribed for older adults.
+Indeed, 8 of the 10 most widely used supplements have the potential to interact with the blood-thinning medication warfarin (Coumadin, Jantoven, others).
 Here are just a few of the herbal supplements that can affect warfarin: